messaom/Dicom_feature_extract/README.md

 - Calculates some statistical features over the images
 - Matches the RI plan files with their corresponding beam number in the RP file
 - Creates a DataFrame with the features and saves it in an HDF file for later use

+Comment: If we use smote it needs to be done only on the training data (so it doesn't create synthetic sets that would be used for testing! ) needs to happen after splitting the data